PC Repair and Driver Updater Recommended for Fixing Issues and Updating Drives on Windows PC. Trusted by Millions.

-3. This will show you the list complete system information.
+3. This will show you the list of complete system information.
 You need to scroll down until you see the title which reads ‘Original Install Date.’

 2. Check Using BIOS Information

 You can also calculate the computer age from the BIOS information.
 To know that, in the command prompt window again type

-Here this time you need to navigate to line named as ‘BIOS Version.’
+Here this time you need to navigate to the line named ‘BIOS Version.’
 On the right side, you will get information about the BIOS Version running on your system accompanied by the BIOS date.

 3. Using Hardware Information

-Whenever you are buying computer or laptop, the manufacturer pastes the sticker somewhere on the laptop or the computer cabinet box.
+Whenever you are buying a computer or laptop, the manufacturer pastes the sticker somewhere on the laptop or the computer cabinet box.

 In case, there is no date available, then look for the serial number.
 Once you have it, just call the system manufacturer for further details.
-I’m sure they will definitely help you in finding the answer to the question, i.e., How old is my computer or age of the machine.
+I’m sure they will help you in finding the answer to the question, i.e., How old is my computer or the age of the machine.

 4. Search Online Using Model Number

-Using the same systeminfo workaround, you can also find the system manufacturer and system model.
+Using the same ‘systeminfo’ workaround, you can also find the system manufacturer and system model.
 In my case, it is Dell Vostro 1540.
 Once you have the model number, visit the official website of the manufacturer to get more information about the computer age.
-You can also perform quick Google search using model number to get the release date of the machine.
+You can also perform a quick Google search using the model number to get the release date of the machine.

 In most cases, the user purchases the latest models, so this also gives an idea about the age of the computer or laptop.